tomjes03/monty/README.md

 What you should learn from this project: Using Monty byte code file interpreter for stack and queue data structures

 What do LIFO and FIFO mean
-What is a stack, and when to use it
+What is stack, and when to use it
 What is a queue, and when to use it
 What are the common implementations of stacks and queues What are the most common use cases of stacks and queues